 Community Meetings & Leadership

 Engage! introduces students to the idea that young people are powerful agents of change around the world and that you are never too young to change your world.
-Students start each day in a 30-minute seminar designed to help them develop skills in thinking about and talking about the world and their place in it as a global citizen.
+Students start each day in a 30-minute seminar designed to help them develop skills in thinking about and talking about the world and their place in it as global citizens.